clokep/clokep.github.io/content/articles/javascript-typed-arrays-pain.rst

 OK, so typed arrays seem good, but kind of annoying, right?
 Wrong...the OSCAR protocol is a "network order" protocol (aka it is big endian).
-At this point you're probably thinking "OK, so the ArrayBuffer constructor must take an endianess flag!"
+At this point you're probably thinking "OK, so the ArrayBuffer constructor must take an endianness flag!"
 Wrong, it does no such thing.
-"Hmmm...Well do the ArrayBufferViews take an endianess flag?"
+"Hmmm...Well do the ArrayBufferViews take an endianness flag?"
 Nope, wrong again.
-The only way to specify the endianess of the data is to use a `DataView`_, a slightly different interface to the underlying bytes.
-It offers an API to individually set different data elements via their offset and endianess.
+The only way to specify the endianness of the data is to use a `DataView`_, a slightly different interface to the underlying bytes.
+It offers an API to individually set different data elements via their offset and endianness.
 (If you're too lazy to read the documentation all the way through, DataView assumes big endian: makes my life easier!)

-For the curious, JavaScript typed arrays use the system endianess, which in my opinion is pretty much useless (at least if you plan on sharing data) since you can never guarantee the endianess to be either big or little endian.
+For the curious, JavaScript typed arrays use the system endianness, which in my opinion is pretty much useless (at least if you plan on sharing data) since you can never guarantee the endianness to be either big or little endian.
 (The fun part is that this isn't even documented, I found it on `Stack Overflow`_ and verified.)